stlukesprimaryschool

 Each class has access to range of facilities in the school.
 There is a wide range of resources for computer assisted learning.
 The building is on a single level.
 It has a hydrotherapy pool.
 In addition, it has separate PE and dining halls, specialist music, cookery and art/craft rooms and school grounds for PE, adventure play and environmental education.
 The teaching areas are spacious and each classroom has a withdrawal room for work in a minimal distraction setting.

+An important feature of the school is the specialist provision for children with profound and multiple learning difficulties (PMLD) and children with autism.
 This provision includes 1 specialist class - a class for some children with PMLD and a morning group for some children with profound communication difficulties though not all have a diagnosis of autism.
 In these two classes, there is a heavy emphasis upon providing structures and activities that promote children’s progress that cannot easily be provided in the ‘mainstream’ classes.